Safety Experts Warn About So-Called 'Tide Pod Challenge' On Social Media

 Now authorities say what started as an internet joke has gone too far.

 Ann Marie Buerkle, acting chairman of the Consumer Product Safety Commission, says ingesting any of the liquid carries a deadly risk.
+The poisonous pods contain ethanol, hydrogen peroxide and polymers, Layton reported.

+Some stores have started putting them inside display cases so they don’t get stolen.
 The pods are bright and colorful and to children, they can look like candy.

+This year, there’s already been a 20 percent spike in calls to poison control centers from teens exposed to the laundry pods.
 At least 10 deaths have been linked to ingesting the pods.
 Two were toddlers, eight were seniors with dementia.

 Procter & Gamble, the maker of Tide products, told CBS News, “They should not be played with… even if meant as a joke.
 Safety is no laughing matter.”